fall inside a hole

 First written August 22, 2023

-The First Time Set (はじめてのセット) was released in 1989 as a starter set aimed at younger children.
+The First Set (はじめてのセット) was released in 1989 as a starter set aimed at younger children.
 Unlike other sets of the era, this set came in a fully contained box instead of a liftoff lid.
 The set includes a new power 0 series Shinkansen based on the updated Hikari with Light but does not include the light feature.
 The layout is similar to the No.2 set layout used in many smaller sets.
 The set includes several exclusive or uncommon items including the only use of J-32 Deluxe Railroad Crossing with Sound in a set as well as small yellow bridge piers that only appeared in a handful of older sets in orange and some accessories also used in the Tomy Train range.

 The front of the box extols some of the play features of Plarail.
 Starting on the left near the child sitting and playing with rail, it says, approximately: I never get tired of Plarail.
 Plarail begins by connecting the rails.
 You may not be able to do it well at first.
 However, as you make connections, you will gradually become better at it.
 Even small children can create right-hand curves and left-hand curves as they wish.
 Every time you assemble it, you'll find a new way to play, and you'll never get bored.
 Near the child pushing the Hikari by hand: A toy with freedom.
 There are no rules when playing with Plarail.
 The train runs on batteries, but once you turn it off, you can play with it by pushing it with you hands.
 The rail can be used on both the front and the back.
 Turn the right curve rail upside down to make a left curve rail.
 You can also make curvy tracks, straight tracks, and overpasses.
 You can play freely in a small room or a large room.
 Plarail is a game that teaches you the joy of creation.
 Near the cartoon accessories: The number of parts continues to increase.
 You can buy parts one after another and connect them to make it bigger.
 Shinkansen and D51 and commuter trains.
 There are over 40 types of trains and freight cars.
 We have 50 types of parts for point rails, traffic lights, tunnels, iron bridges, garages, etc. Expanding the dream world of railways drawn by children.
 Near the child twisting a rail: Durable and safe Plarail.
 The rails are made of soft polyethylene material.
 It is safe even if stepped on or twisted.
 Even small children can play with peace of mind.
 30 years of history is proof of trust.
 More than 30 years have passed since Plarail was released.
 The Shinkansen line opened between Tokyo and Shin-Osaka in 1964.
 The history of Plarail is older than the Shinkansen.
 Parents, have you ever played with Plarail when you were a child?
 Throughout this time, Plarail has stubbornly maintained its standard, incorporating various parts and new trains to make children's dreams come true.
 We are catching up.
 The rear of the box shows pretty much all of the trains (headed Which vehicles are running near you?
 Vehicle/Road Cars), accessories (You can create your own Plarail world!
 Scenery parts) and rail (Double track and grade crossings as you like!
 Rail parts) on sale in 1989.